sssnnt/aws-deployer/README.md

 AWS Deployer Docker Image
 =================================
-This repository contains Docker image for running AWS cli commands that assumes a IAM role baked into one cli commands.
+This repository contains Docker image for running AWS cli commands that assumes a IAM role baked into one cli command.
 They can be useful for deploying AWS CloudFormation templates in e.g. a build server where the build server need to assume some other role to deploy.

 How to use